ts-31/hire-hub/docs/auth.md

 1. **User Clicks Login**
    - Option A → Login with Google
-     - If user exists → logged in ✅
+     - If user exists → logged in ✅ (session cookie set, hh_user stored in localStorage)
      - If not registered → must register
    - Option B → Register (must provide role + company name)